BaohaoLiao/mefts/README.md

   ```

 ### Citation
-If you find our work or code is useful, please cite as
+If you find our work or code useful, please cite